LIONant-depot/xresource_guid/README.md

-# xresource: Robust Resource Identification in C++
+# xresource_guid_: Robust Resource Identification in C++

-Unlock the power of unique resource identification with **xresource**, a modern C++ library designed to generate and manage Globally Unique Identifiers (GUIDs) for resources.
+Unlock the power of unique resource identification with **xresource_guid_**, a modern C++ library designed to generate and manage Globally Unique Identifiers (GUIDs) for resources.
 Built with performance and flexibility in mind, xresource provides a type-safe, efficient way to create 64-bit and 128-bit GUIDs for resource types and instances, ensuring uniqueness across time, threads, and machines.

 ## Key Features